fermyon/workshops/spin/02-json-api.md

 # Building a Magic 8 Ball JSON API with Spin

 For the rest of the workshop we will build a Magic 8 Ball Spin application.
-Adding more features to our Magic 8 Ball with each exercise.Soon you will have all your questions answered!
+Adding more features to our Magic 8 Ball with each exercise.
+Soon you will have all your questions answered!

 A [Magic 8 Ball](https://en.wikipedia.org/wiki/Magic_8_Ball) is a plastic ball that contains a 20-sided die with responses.
 You vocalize your question, spin the ball, and turn the ball to see an answer revealed.